-Three programs at the College are part of the institution's continuing effort to prepare students personally and professionally for responsible roles in contemporary society.
-The externship, supplemental learning experience and internship programs provide students with challenging alternatives to classroom activities.
-All three programs give students an opportunity to explore and refine their career interests and objectives.
-In addition, many students are required to complete a practicum experience or service learning within their curricula.
+Experiential Learning opportunities at the College are part of the institution's continuing effort to prepare students personally and professionally for responsible roles in contemporary society.
+Commonly defined as learning by doing, experiential learning provides students with challenging alternatives to classroom activities.
+A variety of programs give students an opportunity to explore and refine their career interests and objectives, while developing skills and insight into their future profession.
+Many students are required to complete experiential learning, such as a practicum, internship or service learning, as part of their curricula.